 Q: Recently we had an employee whose spouse died.
 The employee took off a week of work and then returned to work part-time in the office and part-time at home, for a week or so.
 We don’t have a bereavement policy.
 What should we do regarding pay?
 What is the maximum length of time we should offer?

-A: Losing a spouse is a major loss.
+A: Losing a spouse is a major loss and one can approach for lawyer’s help with handling a divorce to go pass with this loss.
 In Massachusetts (and most other states) there is no requirement to offer bereavement pay or even time off.
 However, most employers do have such a policy.

 Most of our clients have a bereavement policy.
 Most offer one day of pay for an extended family member like an uncle or a cousin.
 Some policies also offer a day off if an employee loses a friend or a neighbor.
 If the employee loses a closer family member, like a sibling, three days might be offered.
 If extensive travel is involved to attend services, additional days may be given as well.
 For a spouse or a child, many of my clients will give five days off with pay and permit an employee to return to work on a gradual basis, like your company has allowed.
 Employers should consider the closeness of the relationship.
 If an employee suffers the loss of an aunt, but the aunt raised the employee, flexibility in how the policy is interpreted, would be important.
 Some of our clients have given a month off when the loss is very traumatic, especially if the death was unexpected.